Polar coordinate lattice Boltzmann modeling of compressible flows: Non-equilibrium characteristics in two specific cases

-All the non-equilibrium effects in Figs.\ref{Fig16}-\ref{Fig23} can be consistently interpreted as below.
-Among the four physical fields for the density, momentum, pressure and temperature, the temperature gradient is the most fundamental driving force triggering the non-equilibrium effects.
-The gradient of any other quantity triggers the non-equilibrium effects via triggering macroscopic transportation which leads to temperature gradient.
+All the non-equilibrium effects in Figs.\ref{Fig16}-\ref{Fig23} can be consistently interpreted as follows.
+Among the four physical fields of density, momentum, pressure and temperature, the gradient of anyone can trigger the non-equilibrium effects.
+In fact, those gradients seldom appear alone.
+They will affect each other and couple together to play a role in triggering non-equilibrium.
+Here we give an explanation of the non-equilibrium effects by the temperature gradient.
 The temperature gradient first initiates variance of the internal kinetic energy in the degree of freedom corresponding to the direction of the temperature gradient.
-(In this case the temperature shows gradient in the radial direction.
+(For the case in Fig.\ref{Fig15} the temperature shows gradient in the radial direction.
 This gradient first initiates the variance of the mean kinetic energy $\int d\mathbf{v} f (v_r - u_r)^2 /2$.)
 Then, part of internal kinetic energy variance is transferred to other degrees of freedoms via collisions of molecules.
 Then, the internal kinetic energy in this degree of freedom further varies according to the temperature gradient, and so on.
 Only when the temperature gradient vanishes, the system can attain its thermodynamic equilibrium, i.e. the internal kinetic energy in different degrees of the freedom equal to each other.